Rowman & Littlefield Publishers

 Pages: 208

 Dr. Franzini is a member of the interdisciplinary International Society for Humor Studies and is an active speaker and member of the Association for Applied and Therapeutic Humor.
-He has published humor research in the journal Humor: International Journal of Humor Research and serves as an ad hoc reviewer for that and other journals and book publishers.
+His publications include articles in the journal Humor: International Journal of Humor Research, and he serves as an ad hoc reviewer for that and other journals and book publishers.

-Dr. Franzini is an award winning speaker and is Past-President of Laughmasters, which at the time was the only Toastmasters International club in the world specializing in humor.
+Dr. Franzini is an award-winning speaker and is past president of Laughmasters, at the time the only Toastmasters International club in the world specializing in humor.
 He is a frequent interviewee for print media and national radio and TV programs on humor.
 He has performed stand-up comedy at conventions in Los Angeles, San Francisco, Reno, San Diego and at other comedy showcase venues.

 Introduction